NetSPI/PowerUpSQL/README.md

 * To list help for a function, type `Get-Help FunctionName`
 * To run as an alternative domain user, use the runas command to launch PowerShell first.
 Example: `runas /noprofile /netonly /user:domain\user PowerShell.exe`

 Below are the functions included in this module.
 I've provided a list of the ones completed so far, but I've also outlined the intended development roadmap.
-High level roadmap Goals include adding functions, adding multi-threading to all common functions, and testing against SQL Server version 2000 to 2014.
+The high level roadmap includes adding functions, adding multi-threading to all common functions, and testing against SQL Server version 2000 to 2014.
 At the moment most of the testing was done on versions 2008-2014.
+Also, as a general note, use the verbose flag to monitor the progress of executing functions.

 ### Discovery Functions